 In terms of local schooling, Prestwick has four primary schools and one secondary.
 The primary schools are Glenburn Primary, Kingcase Primary, St. Ninian’s Primary and Heathfield Primary.
 Prestwick Academy is the local secondary school.

-As of February 2022, the average sold price for a property in Prestwick is £194,489.
-Development of new modern 3 and 4 bedroom homes by Persimmon is currently underway between the village of Prestwick and the adjoining village of Monkton.
+As of January 2023, the average sold price for a property in Prestwick is £214,000.
+Though different property types in Prestwick have had different average selling prices over the last 12 months: £328,412 for detached properties, £250,156 for semi-detached, £166,044 for terraced, and £136,201 for flats.
+Development of new modern 3 and 4-bedroom homes by Persimmon is currently underway between the village of Prestwick and the adjoining village of Monkton.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Prestwick property market that nobody else can.